-One of the most important steps to destroying debt is to embrace the "Resist" step in Activity 1.
-Whether your debt is the result of bad decisions or bad circumstances, honestly identifying how your got here and taking steps to keep it from happening again it are crucial for lasting success.
+One of the most important steps to destroying debt is embracing the "Resist" step in Activity 1.
+Whether your debt results from bad decisions or dire circumstances, identifying how you got here and taking steps to keep it from happening again is crucial for lasting success.
 The information below may help.